prominence-eosc/docs/jobs.md

 A job in PROMINENCE consists of the following:
 * Name
 * Labels
-* Input files and artifacts
+* Input files
-* Required resources (e.g. CPU cores, memory)
 * Output files
-* Storage details (e.g. mounting B2DROP or OneData)
+* Required resources (e.g. CPU cores, memory, disk)
 * One or more task definitions
+* Policies (e.g. how many times should failing tasks should be retried)

 Tasks execute sequentially within a job, and consist of the following:
 * Container image